ToniGalmes/tonigalmes.github.io/_posts/2019-07-08-blockExplorer.md

 title: 'Stratis Block Explorer'
 year: '2019'
 description: 'A Blockchain Explorer App built in Unity to search for Blocks and Transactions.
-I designed and implemented the UI from scratch'
+I designed and implemented the UI from scratch.'
 features:
     - Block Explorer
     - Search for Transactions and Addresses